sourcebots/labs/electronics/sections/infrared.md

 - Is a more sensitive detector necessarily better?
 - Will the distance between the LED and phototransistor make a difference?
 Why?
 - How could you make the IR beam from the LED narrower?
 Why might this be useful?
-- The IR sensors can be used with the analogue inputs of the Arduino too.
-Think about how you could make use of this.

 \pagebreak